rrothwell/heat_continuous_integration_server/README.md

-Heat Templates for Continuous Integration on Ubuntu
+OpenStack Heat Templates for Continuous Integration on Ubuntu
 ===================================================

 This repository collects a number of Heat templates and bash scripts for